-Regular appointments to positions on the contract staff of the Mississippi Gulf Coast Community College are made by the Board of Trustees upon recommendation by the President after consultation with the Campus Vice President.
-Each employee is considered to be hired temporarily pending approval by the Board; and employment shall be probationary until the satisfactory completion of one full contract year.
+Regular appointments to positions on contract personnel of the Mississippi Gulf Coast Community College are made by the Board of Trustees upon recommendation by the President after consultation with the appropriate Vice President.
+Each employee is considered to be hired temporarily with pending approval by the Board; and employment shall be probationary until the satisfactory completion of one full contract year.